Rumors of Evening

 "Rumors of Evening" is an American television play broadcast on May 1, 1958, as part of the second season of the CBS television series Playhouse 90.
 John Frankenheimer directed.
 Barbara Bel Geddes, John Kerr, and Robert Loggia starred, and The Kingston Trio also appeared as Bob, Dave, and Nick.

 Plot

 A married American bomber pilot, Capt.
-Neil Dameron, is stationed at an air base in England during World War II.
+Neil Dameron, is stationed at an air base within England during World War II.
 He falls in love with an English entertainer, Sidney Cantrell, and they find "a few moments of happiness in the midst of the grimness of war."
 In order to avoid being returned to the United States, and hoping to see the woman again, he volunteers for a dangerous mission.

 Cast

-The following performers received screen credit for their performances:
+The following cast received screen credit for their performances.